gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

         await clear_all_sessions.async_register(connection)

-This exploits a quirk of Python that functions are capable of having values attached to them in this odd way.
+This exploits a quirk of Python that functions are capable of having values attached to them in this way.

 Registered RPCs like this one exist in a single global name space.
-An RPC is identified by the combination of its name ("clear_all_sessions", in thise case) and its arguments' names, ignoring their order.
+An RPC is identified by the combination of its name (`clear_all_sessions`, in thise case) and its arguments' names, ignoring their order.
 Keep this in mind to avoid naming conflicts.
 Python's reflection features are used to determine the function's name and argument names.

 Your RPC may need information about the context in which it is run.
-For example, knowing the session_id of the session in which a key was pressed that invoked the RPC would allow you to perform actions on that session.
+For example, knowing the unique identifier of the session in which a key was pressed that invoked the RPC would allow you to perform actions on that session.

 Your RPC may take a special kind of default parameter value that gets filled in with the value of a variable at the time of invocation.
 Suppose you want to get